reichlab/covid19-forecast-hub/data-raw/UTexas/README.md

-For each US state, we use local data from mobile-phone GPS traces made available by [SafeGraph] to quantify the changing impact of social-distancingmeasures on ``flattening the curve.''
+For each US state, we use local data from mobile-phone GPS traces made available by [SafeGraph] to quantify the changing impact of social-distancing measures on ``flattening the curve.''
 SafeGraph is a data company that aggregates anonymized location data from numerous applications in order to provide insights about physical places.
 To enhance privacy, SafeGraph excludes census block group information if fewer than five devices visitedan establishment in a month from a